Entry and exit

 - If you're affected by transport disruptions, contact your airline, travel agent or insurer for assistance.
 For information on possible disruptions to flights you can contact Athens International Airport information on +30 210 3530000.

 Since 2015, there has been an increase in the number of migrants and refugees entering Greece, particularly on islands close to the Turkish coast, such as Lesvos, Chios, Samos, Leros and Kos.
 Expect large crowds and possible delays in these areas.

 Transport services can be disrupted by protests, demonstrations and strikes, which occur in cities across Greece, often with little warning.

 Carry your passport when crossing borders, even within the Schengen area.
 Monitor border conditions by checking local news sources, and asking transport and tour providers directly.

-The safety standards you might expect of transport and tour operators, including adventure activities, may not be of the same level as in Australia.
+Safety standards of transport and tour operators, including adventure activities, may not be of the same level as in Australia.
 Sufficient safety equipment may not be provided, and maintenance standards and safety precautions may not be observed.
 Always use available safety equipment, such as lifejackets or seatbelts.
 If appropriate safety equipment isn't available, use another provider.

 Driving is hazardous due to aggressive driving practices, and poorly maintained roads and vehicles.

 Traffic at major intersections may be controlled by traffic police while traffic lights continue to work.
-This can lead to confusion for both the pedestrians and drivers as the traffic lights may conflict with the directions of the traffic police.
+This can lead to confusion as the traffic lights may conflict with the directions of the traffic police.
 Always follow the directions of the traffic police.

 Drivers and motorcyclists frequently ignore traffic signals and rarely yield to pedestrians, even when the pedestrian has a green signal to cross.
 Take care when crossing the road, including at pedestrian crossings, controlled intersections and on footpaths.
 Footpaths in Athens are very narrow and frequently obstructed.

 Check with your travel insurer to ensure activities such as car hire, quad bikes, motorcycles or jet skis are covered by your insurance policy.
 Seek advice on any restrictions that apply (such as if you don't have an Australian licence for those vehicles).
 Insurance companies won't cover accidents when drivers are under the influence of alcohol.